sbabcock23/pytryfi/README.md

 #this will update the stats of the pet
 tryfi.pets[0].updateStats(tryfi.session)

+#update the device/collar details for the given pet
+tryfi.pets[0].updateDeviceDetails(tryfi.session)

+#update the all details for a given pet
+tryfi.pets[0].updateAllDetails(tryfi.session)

 #this will set the light color of the collar
 tryfi.pets[0].setLedColorCode(tryfi.session, 2)